Does My Impairment Make Me Eligible for SSDI?

-At the law office of Thomas J. Ueberschaer, P.A., in Pensacola and Panama City, Florida, we help clients obtain benefits by proving to the Social Security Administration that our clients’ impairments qualify them for Social Security Disability (SSD) or Supplemental Security Income (SSI).
+At the law office of Thomas J. Ueberschaer, P.A., in Pensacola, Florida, we help clients obtain benefits by proving to the Social Security Administration that our clients’ impairments qualify them for Social Security Disability (SSD) or Supplemental Security Income (SSI).
 We can help you make informed decisions about your claim if you are just starting out or you have been turned down in the past.

 It is normal to have questions about whether your impairment or impairments meet the Social Security criteria.
 Our attorneys and staff can answer your questions and help you develop a strategy regarding your case.
 There are many types of qualifying impairments, including:

 - Back pain, back injuries and neck injuries

 - Neurological disorders

 - Mental health challenges like depression, anxiety and post-traumatic stress disorder (PTSD)

 - Traumatic brain injury (TBI), concussions and other head injury-related problems